-All shares are listed in the Euronext Stock Exchange and give their respective owners the same right to participate on the results of the company.
-All shares qualify for the same voting rights - 1 vote per share, without prejudice of the voting right limitations stated on Article 13-A of the Articles of association state "The votes cast by a shareholder, in his own name or as the representative of another, exceeding one third of the total votes corresponding to the share capital will not be considered".
+All shares are admitted to trading on the Euronext Stock Exchange, with the code ISIN PTINAOAPOO08, confer the same right to participate in the Company's results and benefit from the same voting weight: - 1 vote per share, this without prejudice to the limitation on voting rights contained in Article 13-A of the Articles of Association which states that "Votes cast by a shareholder, in his own name or as representative of another, exceeding one third of the total votes corresponding to the share capital will not be considered."
 The Company has not established any mechanism that has the effect of undermining the free transferability of shares, free appraisal by the shareholders of the performance of members of the governing body or cause mismatch between the right to receive dividends or to subscribe for new securities and the right to vote for each ordinary share.